williamouyang/okta.github.io/_source/docs/api/resources/idps.md

 | destination | URI reference indicating the address to which the `<AuthnRequest>` message is sent | String                           | TRUE     | FALSE    | 1         | 512       |                                                 |
 |-------------+------------------------------------------------------------------------------------+----------------------------------+----------+----------+-----------+-----------+-------------------------------------------------|

-> The `destination` property is required if request signatures are specified (See [SAML 2.0 Request Algorithm Object](#saml-20-request-algorithm-object)).
+Property Details

->
+* The `destination` property is required if request signatures are specified (See [SAML 2.0 Request Algorithm Object](#saml-20-request-algorithm-object)).
-> The value is defaulted to the same `url` as the `sso` endpoint if omitted during creation of a new IdP instance.
+* The value of `url` is defaulted to the same value as the `sso` endpoint if omitted during creation of a new IdP instance.

 ~~~json
 {